dennisatabay/exmplpckg/docs/sphinx_start.rst

 Usually I don't change more than that within ``conf.py`` .
 If  you want to change more, see the `sphinx documentation for config.py`_

-.. note:: See the instructions how to edit your conf.py file if you want to :ref:`autodoc`

 .. _a screencast: https://www.youtube.com/watch?feature=player_embedded&v=oJsUvBQyHBs